Code-Institute-Submissions/lastmilestone/README.md

 1. Log in to Heroku

-2. Go to Deploy on menu, choose GitHub on Deployment method.
+2. Go to Deploy on the menu, choose GitHub on the Deployment method.

 3. Type in the repository, where our product is.

 4. Click  connect

-5. Scroll down to Automatic deploys,and enable automatic deploys.
+5. Scroll down to Automatic deploys, and enable automatic deploys.

-   From now if we push anything to this git repo, it will be automatically deploy on Heroku.
+   From now if we push anything to this git repo, it will be automatically deployed on Heroku.

 6. Now go to settings, scroll down to Config Vars and press Reveal Config Vars.